António Cordeiro: Canon

 Between 1676 and 1680 he taught philosophy, and until 1696 he taught scholastic and moral theology.
 In 1696, he was transferred to Braga, where he was professor at the Colégio da Companhia (College of the Society of Jesus), another branch of the Society.
 From Braga he went to the Colégio in Porto, where he remained for eight years, until he was assigned to the Colégio de Santo Antão (College of Santo Antão), in Lisbon, where he remained until his death.

 In addition to his work as professor in the Society of Jesus, he was a renowned orator, who traveled between dioceses in catechism missions and introducing reforms organized by the Jesuits; he was a regular on the "circuit" between Braga, Viseu, Pinhel, Torres Novas and other places.

 He also collaborated with the University of Évora, and other colégios of the Society, winning fame for his great intellect.
 D. José de Barbosa, on the publication of Cordeiro's História Insulana affirmed:

 "...he was a ray that proceeded that of the Sun...illuminating, with his doctrine, the Universities of Coimbra and Évora, the studies of Braga, Lisbon and Porto, and, not content to reveal the science with subtle novelty, began a life of an apostle on the fervent missions to Viseu, Pinhel, Torres Novas and many other settlements, who even today...look to documents of his piety."

-Historia Insulana
+História Insulana

 He dedicated himself to the history of the Azores, aided by the manuscripts of Gaspar Frutuoso, which were held in the possession of the Society of Jesus.
-From consulting Frutuoso's works he began to write his Historia Insulana, that described the history of the Azores.
+From consulting Frutuoso's works he began to write his História Insulana, that described the history of the Azores.
 It was the first work to be edited, and published: it became a fundamental text on Azorean history, even as Frutuoso's Saudades da Terra was inaccessible and parts uncompleted until the end of the 20th Century.
 For those reasons, the Insulana constituted the most complete resource that indirectly accessed Frutuoso's work.

 Father António Cordeiro died in the Colégio de Santo Antão, in Lisbon, on 2 February 1722.